TLDR:

 While hearing that your pregnancy is high risk can sound scary, what’s most important is that you are in the right hands for your care.
 Most pregnancy complications can easily be identified and prevented through regular prenatal care.

-Helping along your healthy pregnancy
+Helping with your healthy pregnancy

 A healthy pregnancy can look a lot of different ways.
-While complications are usually out of your control, there are some things you can do help keep your pregnancy low risk.
+While complications are usually out of your control, there are some things you can do to help keep your pregnancy low risk.

-• Pre-pregnancy appointment: If you are considering pregnancy or planning to get pregnant, many care providers encourage an appointment to discuss your current health before conceiving.
+- Pre-pregnancy appointment: If you are considering pregnancy or planning to get pregnant, many care providers encourage an appointment to discuss your current health before conceiving.

-• Regular prenatal care: A regular prenatal visit to monitor your and your baby’s health can make a huge difference to a healthy pregnancy.
+- Regular prenatal care: A regular prenatal visit to monitor your and your baby’s health can make a huge difference to a healthy pregnancy.
 Typically, routine checkups during your low risk pregnancy take place

-• Once each month for four through 28 weeks
+- Once each month for four through 28 weeks

-• Twice a month for 28 through 36 weeks
+- Twice a month for 28 through 36 weeks

-• Weekly for 36 weeks till birth
+- Weekly for 36 weeks till birth

-• Well-balanced diet: Your care provider can help you plan what foods to include and avoid or limit.
+- Well-balanced diet: Your care provider can help you plan what foods to include and avoid or limit.
 Be sure to include essential nutrients like folic acid, calcium, and iron.

 Getting the right care